Aussie Shore: Production

 In February 2022, Paramount Global announced a new line of unscripted series and renewals for MTV Entertainment Studios that included seven new versions of the Shore franchise.

 In October 2023, the show was first announced under the name "Aussie Shore", confirming its launch sometime in 2024.

+Charlotte Crosby is credited as the "boss" of the team and, therefore, makes recurring appearances on the show.
+Starting with the third season, Cosby is replaced by Tammy Hembrow.

 Overview

 Season 1

 The first season premiered on October 3, 2024.
 Prior to the premiere on August 11, 2024, the first cast member, Callum Hole, star of Love Island Australia and I'm a Celebrity...Get Me Out of Here!
 Australia, was announced.
 The remaining cast members were announced on August 29, 2024.
 The season was filmed between May and June 2024 in Cairns, Queensland.
 Gabby Vandenbergh left the series for personal reasons after the second episode.
-Nardos was fired by the production.
+Nardos last appeared in the seventh episode; in the eighth, Charlotte Crosby announced she would not be returning to the series.

 Season 2

 In February 2025 the show was renewed for a second season, which premiered on September 25, 2025.
+The season was filmed between May and June, on location.
 Thomas Tuck didn't return after the first season.
 It includes three new cast members: Rihanna and italian australians Francesco and Lachie.
-The season was filmed between May and June, on location.
+Cooper Black decided to leave the show for personal reasons, while Callum Hole joined the rest of the cast at some parties.

+Season 3

+In November 2025, the renewal of the program for a third season was announced.
+The filming took place at a residence on Gold Coast.
+Season 3 will premiere on October 22.